 Do Pets Scratch Bamboo Flooring?

 Strand woven bamboo flooring is one of the strongest materials available.
-It outperforms South American hardwoods on the and costs less per square foot for equal quality.
+It outperforms just about every other floor on the market on the Janka Hardness Scale (by far), comes in premium lengths and widths, and costs less per square foot than traditional hardwoods.

 But unless your pet is a Tyrannosaurus, pet claws can’t damage strand woven bamboo flooring.
 That’s what makes it the most popular choice among dog owners.